kyma-incubator/compass-console/README.md

    > - installs dependencies for all the [components](#components)
    > - updates your `/etc/hosts` with the `127.0.0.1 compass-dev.kyma.local` host
    > - creates the `.clusterConfig.gen` file if it doesn't exist, pointing at the `kyma.local` domain

+3. As a result, the Compass UI opens in a new tab of your browser.
+Alternatively, you can go to `http://localhost:8080`.

 ## Usage